Isaac-Ayanda/CloudProjectsPortfolio/01.Ride-Hailing-Webapp-CD-Project/readme.md

 ### Code Setup
 We use AWS CodeCommit to:
-+ store/update/pull the web application source code
++ Store/update/pull the web application source code
-+ handle permissions for the source code
++ Handle permissions for the source code
 + Side note: There is need to be consistent in the AWS region we are working in.
 + The App source code is made available by AWS in a public S3 bocket
 + We create a CodeCommit Repo: